-INTRODUCTION: The canine Coombs' test, also called direct antiglobulin test, is designed to detect immune-mediated erythrocyte destruction which occurs in autoimmune hemolytic anemia, canine systemic lupus erythematosis, and in some cases with infections and neoplastic disorders.
+The canine Coombs test, also called direct antiglobulin test, is designed to detect immune-mediated erythrocyte destruction which occurs in autoimmune hemolytic anemia, and in some cases with infections and neoplastic disorders, canine systemic lupus erythematosis.
 Hemolysis in these diseases is caused by the erythrocytes being coated with antibody (IgG, IgM) and/or complement components (C3).
-Coated erythrocytes are either lysed in the bloodstream or removed by phagocytes.
+Coated erythrocytes are lysed in the bloodstream and/or removed by phagocytes.

-The Coombs' reagent is an antiserum to canine IgG, IgM, and C3 prepared in goats.
-After obtaining the antiserum from the goat, complement is inactivated at 56°C for 30 minutes and then the antiserum is absorbed repeatedly with washed normal canine erythrocytes.
-These treatments ensure that the Coombs' reagent will not react with normal canine erythrocytes.
-However, canine erythrocytes that are coated with IgG, IgM, and/or C3 will be agglutinated by the Coombs' reagent that still contains antibodies to canine IgG, IgM, and C3.
+The Coombs reagent is an antiserum to canine IgG, IgM, and C3 prepared in goats.
+After obtaining the antiserum, complement is inactivated at 56°C for 30 minutes and then the antiserum is absorbed repeatedly with washed normal canine erythrocytes.
+These treatments ensure that the Coombs reagent will not react with normal canine erythrocytes.
+However, canine erythrocytes that are coated with IgG, IgM, and/or C3 will be agglutinated by the Coombs reagent because it contains antibodies to canine IgG, IgM, and C3.